agoric-labs/PlaygroundVat/docs/objcap.md

 being invoked synchronously.
 This avoids accidental reentrancy and other forms of "plan interference" hazards.

-Vat execution is deterministic, given a previous state and a specific ordering of input messages.
+Vat execution is deterministic, given an initial state and a specific ordering of input messages.
 This allows the Vat's state to be checkpointed and restarted later (perhaps to recover from a host CPU failure, or to migrate it to a different host entirely).
 One technique is to wait until the message queue is empty and then record the entire object graph.
-Another is to record the entire sequence of delivered messages and restore the Vat by simply replaying all of them in the same order.
+Another is to record the entire sequence of delivered messages and restore the Vat by simply replaying all of them in the same order before accepting any new messages.
+In either case, the Vat is obligated to tolerate (ignore) inbound messages that it has seen before.